manojp23/TDS-Project-1/README.md

-# GitHub Users in Delhi
+# GitHub Users in Seattle

-This repository contains data about GitHub users in Delhi with over 100 followers and their repositories.
+This repository contains data about GitHub users in Seattle with over 200 followers and their repositories.

 ## Files

-1. `users.csv`: Contains information about {len(users)} GitHub users in Delhi with over 100 followers
+1. `users.csv`: Contains information about {len(users)} GitHub users in Seattle with over 200 followers
 2. `repositories.csv`: Contains information about {len(all_repos)} public repositories from these users
 3. `gitscrap.py`: Python script used to collect this data